 James Hardiman Library

-The James Hardiman Library is the main library on campus and provides study spaces and the key resources you need for your study.
+The James Hardiman Library (Do not use) is the main library on campus and provides study spaces and the key resources you need for your study.
 Students can access the books, journals and electronic resources by visiting the Library in person or through the Library’s website which provides you with 24/7 access, anytime and anywhere.
 Library Tours are provided as part of the orientation programme at the beginning of each semester.

 Academic Writing Centre